-Project Description

 The project consists of infrastructure design and construction to support a proposed 233-lot single-family subdivision with an entrance at the intersection of Sunset Road and Briarcliff Drive in Nolensville, Tenn.
 The developer's land planning consultant provided the layout.

 The goals of the project include performing traffic impact studies to determine the effect of the subdivision on the surrounding area, determining the requirement for a left turning lane at the subdivision entrance, designing utility systems, including water and natural gas, in compliance with utility district regulations, designing effective storm water and sanitary sewer systems in compliance with local regulations and site layout, and preparing application packages for grading and for environmental and utility permits.

 Concrete Canoe

-TEAM MEMBERS:

-Samantha Moore Lauren Johnson Laura Singleton Amanda Worthington ADVISER:
+Samantha Moore Lauren Johnson Laura Singleton Amanda Worthington

-Lori Troxel, Associate Professor of the Practice

-ASCE student chapter adviser
+Lori Troxel, Associate Professor of the Practice ASCE student chapter adviser

 CLIENT: Vanderbilt University ASCE

-Project Description This project requires the development and design of a lightweight concrete mix that will be used to build, and consequently row, a canoe in competition at the ASCE Southeastern Regional Conference.
+This project requires the development and design of a lightweight concrete mix that will be used to build, and consequently row, a canoe in competition at the ASCE Southeastern Regional Conference.
 While the specifics within the guidelines change each year, the team must create a unique and innovative mix design that incorporates sustainability as well as a theme.
 We chose to commemorate the city of Nashville with a canoe named Music Row.
 To illustrate the theme, highway spheres and guitar picks were used to represent music and the Nashville street known as Music Row, and guitar strings were woven into the reinforcement to help with the tensile strength of the concrete.
 After four months of development and testing, the team chose a mix with a seven day strength of approximately 2300 psi.
 Construction began in February.
 Work continues on the canoe as well as the preparation of a written report and oral presentation for the competition March 14-16 in Miami, Fla.

-Canoe team at conference.
+Canoe team at conference

-Marshall County Hospital Project TEAM MEMBERS:
+Marshall County Hospital Project

-Anthony Heath Mohd Fahmi Roslan Joseph Newman ADVISER: Adam Crunk, P.E.
+Anthony Heath Mohd Fahmi Roslan Joseph Newman

+Adam Crunk, P.E.

-Littlejohn Engineering Associates
+CLIENT: Littlejohn Engineering Associates

-Project Description The project goal is to complete a comprehensive civil-site design for a 25-bed hospital located in Benton, Ky.
+The project goal is to complete a comprehensive civil-site design for a 25-bed hospital located in Benton, Ky.
 Our team's task was to determine parking and driveway layouts.
 We received the architectural design to which we attached the proposed parking layouts.
 Challenges included grading existing land to fit the proposed layout and ensuring that all water would be carried away from the hospital and parking areas.
 We wanted to minimize the amount of land moved in order to reduce cost while also meeting grading requirements.
 Storm water detention calculations as well as utility design also will be completed.

 Proposed layout for Marshall County Hospital

 Augmented Reality Android App

-TEAM MEMBERS:

-Matthew Lavin Ryan Robe Robert Newton Jacob Logan ADVISER:
+Matthew Lavin Ryan Robe Robert Newton Jacob Logan

-Dave Lane, Director of Development CLIENT:
+Dave Lane, Director of Development

-Metova
+CLIENT: Metova

-Project Description

-Smartphone applications are constantly evolving as more technology is being incorporated into newer versions.
-With camera views incorporating elements of user interfaces, augmented reality applications are becoming more popular in the world of smartphone applications.
-The world of apps is constantly changing, and the inability to adapt to changes can ensure the demise of a company dedicated to app development.
-The project goal is to develop an augmented reality smartphone application framework through the delivery of a business card reader application.

 Our team has been able to read information from the camera view using the Tesseract optical character recognition software.
 We have also been able to incorporate the application programming interface (API) of LinkedIn, the social networking platform used by professionals to help with their business.
 We are currently implementing the user interface of the application to allow easy use.
 If time allows, we will implement a SQLite database used to keep track of past scans, allowing the user to find information quite easily.

 Clean Hybrid Energy Scalable System

-TEAM MEMBERS:

-Dan Kish, ChE Robert Jackson Muhamad Harun Alex Huffstutter ADVISERS:
+Dan Kish, ChE Robert Jackson Muhamad Harun Alex Huffstutter

-Mike Myers, Engineer, Vanderbilt's Institute for Software Integrated Systems Steven Cornelius, President/ CEO CLIENT:
+Mike Myers, Engineer, Vanderbilt's Institute for Software Integrated Systems Steven Cornelius, President/CEO adapted to meet specific user/application demands.